In this lesson, students will review vocabulary related to festivals and parties and gain new language and expressions to describe celebrations.

 Video: 10 things you didn’t know about the best festivals

-After watching the video 10 things you didn’t know about the best festivals, the student completes a video comprehension exercise and matches the festivals with their main features.
+After watching the video 10 things you didn’t know about the best festivals, the student matches the festivals with their main features

 Reading: Hallowe’en